 Children who have been chronically exposed to sulphur dioxide may also develop more breathing problems as they get older.
 Sulphur dioxide can be life-threatening if you are exposed to very high levels.
 These life-threatening levels rarely occur in community settings and are mainly seen in work settings where sulphur dioxide is used.

 Short-term exposure to high concentrations of sulphur dioxide can cause health concerns especially for people with asthma, young children, and the elderly.
 Symptoms may include constriction or tightening of the airways in the lungs, coughing, wheezing, and shortness of breath, as well as irritation of the respiratory system and eyes.
 For these sensitive individuals, sulphur dioxide exposure can result in increased visits to emergency departments and hospital admissions for respiratory illnesses.

 How can you reduce the risk of exposure to sulphur dioxide?

-For more information about sulphur dioxide in your area, contact your local Ministry of Environment office, or visit these websites:
+For more information about sulphur dioxide in your area, contact your local Ministry of Environment office or visit these websites:

 - B.C.
-Air Quality www.bcairquality.ca
+Air Quality at www.bcairquality.ca

 - B.C.
-Lung Association www.bc.lung.ca/airquality/airquality_publications.html
+Lung Association at www.bc.lung.ca/airquality/airquality_publications.html